mami-project/pathspider/doc/plugins/tfo.rst

  pspdr measure -i eth0 tfo </usr/share/doc/pathspider/examples/webtest.ndjson >results.ndjson

-This will run two HTTP GET request connections over TCP for each job input, one without using TCP Fast Open and one using it.
+This will run three DNS queries over TCP for each job input, one without using TCP Fast Open and two using it, with the first connection using it used to prime the system to make a 0-RTT connection on the second.

 Supported Connection Modes
 --------------------------

 This plugin supports the following connection modes:

- * http - Performs a GET request
- * https - Performs a GET request using HTTPS
  * dnstcp - Performs a DNS query using TCP

 To use an alternative connection mode, add the ``--connect`` argument to the